-Uganda is well known to be a classic adventure tourism destination in Africa with an impressive variety of wildlife, equatorial location that determine its favorable climatic condition, and its Friendly people all that make it to be the pearl of Africa.
+Uganda is well known to be a Classic adventure tourism destination in Africa with an impressive variety of Wildlife in equatorial location that determine its favorable climatic condition, and its Friendly people all that make it to be the Pearl of Africa.

 Gate way to Uganda

 The gate way to Uganda is Entebbe International Airport that lies 40 km from the Capital city called Kampala.
 Entebbe is serviced by a number of International Airlines, including SN Brussels, SAA South African Airways, KQ Kenya Airways, WB Rwanda Express, MS Egypt Air, ET Ethiopian Airlines, EK Emirates Airlines, KLM Royal Dutch Airlines QR Qarter Airway and TK Turkish Airlines.

 Alliance Express is in partnership with South African Airways (SAA) which flies direct Kigali (Rwanda), Entebbe (Uganda), Johannesburg (SA), Nairobi (Kenya), and Bujumbura (Burundi).

 Charter flights can be arranged between domestic tourist attractions in advance if needed.

 Uganda can also be accessed overland from Tanzania, Kenya, and Rwanda.